 8. Interesting Angles

 This unique home extends outward at a slight angle between the two oversized windows.
-The steel siding adds some curvature to the area that contrasts with the angle, making the entire area stand out.
+The metal house siding adds some curvature to the area that contrasts with the angle, making the entire area stand out.
 At the same time, the siding also complements the home’s architecture, creating a winning combination.

 9. Brown on Brick